bamless/blang/docs/functions.md

 In fact, when **J\*** sees a *function definition* statement, it desugars it (in other words, trasforms it) into the form above, making them equivalent.
-Nontheless, if the only thing you need to do is create a function and bind it to a name, you should prefer using a *function declaration* statement, as it is more natural to write and less verbose.
+Nontheless, if the only thing you need to do is create a function and bind it to a name, you should prefer using a *function definition*, as it is more natural to write and less verbose.

 ## Lambdas